By: Jennifer Chu

 - Get some accountability.
 Tell a supportive friend or family when you plan to tackle your achievable goal.
 Get them to check on your progress.
 This could create a sense of commitment to your work.

 - Stimulus control.
 Reduce distractions, create obstacles between you and whatever gives you immediate gratification.
 If you have a problem of lying down in bed to avoid doing your task, then consider getting out of your bedroom and go to a place (e.g., the library, a café) where it is impossible to do so.
 Place your phone somewhere further away from you, and close those distracting webpages on your laptop.

 - Use mindfulness to increase tolerance towards discomfort.
 Many put off doing work because of the associated feeling of discomfort.
 Doing the work mindfully could help you detach from the discomfort, therefore improving your tolerance of it.
 This is done by learning to experience the discomfort in an accepting and non-judgmental way.

 Article supplied with thanks to The Centre for Effective Living.

-About the author: Psychologist Jennifer Chu has worked with adults experiencing a range of mental health issues including anxiety, depression, social adjustment issues, stress management, and cross-cultural issues.
+About the Author: Jennifer Chu is a psychologist who is passionate about therapy, experienced in a range of mental health issues including anxiety, depression, social adjustment issues, stress management, and cross-cultural issues and more.